newns92/MarathonTrainingAnalysis/docs/index_04_08.md

 ![](R_Analysis_git_files/figure-markdown_github/cadence%20by%20month-1.png)

-So, I can see that my cadence tended to generally increases month over month, albeit *barely*, and ended up averagin between 170 and 180, barring those outliers.
-I would assume the outliers were mainly recovery runs, as I was mainly concerned with keeping my heart rate down so I could actually recover on them than I was with making sure my cadence was optimal.
-I could investigate to see if this was due to having more speed workouts as the plan progressed, in which I would assume my cadence was typically higher), or could it have been due to improved form from an ever-increasing volume.
+So, barring some outliers, I can see that my cadence tended to generally increases month over month, albeit *barely*, and ended up averagin between 170 and 180, barring those outliers.
+I would assume they were mainly recovery runs, as I was mainly concerned with keeping my heart rate down so I could actually recover on them than I was with making sure my cadence was optimal.
+I could investigate to see if this was due to having more speed workouts as the plan progressed, in which I would assume my cadence was typically higher), or could it have been due to improved form from an ever-increasing volume????

-Another metric would be my **average heart rate** during runs over the course of the training.
-Compared to the rise of my cadence, I would expect that my average heart rate would have decreased over time, as my fitness would have increased due to higher mileage and an increasing number of workouts.
+Another metric would be my average heart rate during runs over the course of the training.
+Compared to the rise of my cadence, we would expect that my average heart rate would have decreased over time, as my fitness would have increased due to higher mileage and an increasing number of workouts.

 ![](R_Analysis_git_files/figure-markdown_github/HR%20by%20month%20boxplot-1.png)